getbrevo/brevo-node/docs/ResellerApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //partner-key.apiKeyPrefix = 'Token';

-var apiInstance = new BrevoNode.ResellerApi();
+var apiInstance = new Brevo.ResellerApi();

 var childIdentifier = "childIdentifier_example"; // String | Either auth key or id of reseller's child

-var removeCredits = new BrevoNode.RemoveCredits(); // RemoveCredits | Values to post to remove email or SMS credits from a specific child account
+var removeCredits = new Brevo.RemoveCredits(); // RemoveCredits | Values to post to remove email or SMS credits from a specific child account

 apiInstance.removeCredits(childIdentifier, removeCredits).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);